Castelvill/SandstormBox/README.md

     make

 Alternatively you can use Visual Studio Code to compile the engine with the CTRL+SHIFT+B shortcut and clicking "Compile Engine".

+## Troubleshooting

+- If the text has a glitched font, you can change the antialiasing samples to 1 in the .config file.